Introduction

 FAQs

-1. What is the salary of a CA in India per month?
+1. What is the CA salary per month in India?

 2. What is the CA salary in government jobs in India?

 Government and PSU jobs pay decent, not insane.
-Monthly pay usually lands around ₹1–2 lakh, including
+The CA salary in government sector organisations

 3. How much does a CA earn after 3–5 years of experience?